 Here we provide tips for working with the epidist

-If you have a question about using the package, please create an issue and we will endeavour to get back to you soon!
+If you have a question about using the package, please create an issue.

-The code block below is provided to facilitate reproduction of this script, if required!
+The code block below facilitates reproduction of this script.

 library(epidist)